 1. Walk a few times per week (or more)

-If you don’t want to or can’t lift weights, another great way to lose weight in college is by walking.
+If you don’t want to or can’t lift weights, another great way that helps with how to lose weight in college is by walking.
 Most college campuses have security on-site and plenty of paths that are perfect for a nice morning or evening walk.

 Walking is a great physical activity that’s also beneficial for your mental health.
 It’s also the perfect thing to do to combat gaining weight in college.